 handicap.
 A number calculated by specific USGA procedures that is the average difference between a player's scores and a set standard.
-The number is used so that players of different skill levels can fairly compete against one another. hazard.
-Any bunker or bodies of water.
+The number is used so that players of different skill levels can fairly compete against one another.

+A hazard refers to any bunker or body of water.
 A body of water usually is marked with either yellow or red stakes or lines, depending on whether it is a regular water hazard or a lateral hazard.
-A bunker generally is filled with sand, but there also can be grass bunkers.
+A bunker generally is filled with sand, but it also can be filled with grass.
 A golfer's club cannot touch the ground before hitting a shot out of a hazard or a penalty shot will be incurred.

 hole.
 A 4.5-inch hole in a green into which the ball is to be hit.
-Also the entire length and vicinity of the playing area from the teeing area to the green.
+Also the entire length and vicinity of the playing area from the tee to the green.